eraybasar/pesdk-docs/_guides/ios/v8/concepts/localization.md

 ]
 ```

-The `en` string indicates, that this translation should be used when english language is needed.
+The `en` string indicates, that this translation should be used when English language is needed.
 You can chain multiple translations like this.
 The second option is, to use a block, allowing you to easily use your
-default bundle, or a customized bundle with `NSLocalizedStringFromTableInBundle`.
+default bundle or a customized bundle with `NSLocalizedStringFromTableInBundle`.

 ```objc
 [PESDK setLocalizationBlock:^NSString * _Nullable(NSString * _Nonnull stringToLocalize) {